MichaelVessia/AdelphiLibraryCalendar/README.md

 - Appointment scheduling is connected to our *Appointment Database*

-- Coming soon: *Google Calendar* integration.
-We have the authentication set up, we just need to add the API calls.
+- TODO: *Google Calendar* integration.
+Authentication has been added, but the actual API calls still need to be implemented.

-- Coming soon: *eCampus* login integration
+- TODO: *eCampus* login integration

 ###Technologies Used
 - Ruby on Rails